Thomas Morton (playwright): Life

-Children in the Wood, a two-act musical entertainment, Dublin, 12mo, 1794 (a pirated edition), followed at the Haymarket 1 October 1793.

-It was well acted by Richard Suett, John Bannister and Miss De Camp, and was more than once revived.
+Children in the Wood, a two-act musical entertainment, followed at the Haymarket 1 October 1793.
+It was well acted by Richard Suett, John Bannister, and Miss De Camp, and was more than once revived.

-Similar fortune attended Zorinski, 8vo, 1795, a three-act play founded on the adventures of Stanislaus, renamed Casimir, King of Poland, Haymarket, 20 June 1795.

-In the same year appeared an anonymous pamphlet, Mr, Morton's "Zorinski" and Brooke's "Gustavus Vasa" Compared.
+Zorinski (premiered Haymarket, 20 June 1795) was a three-act play founded on the adventures of Stanislaus.
+It was quickly renamed to Casimir, King of Poland, and enjoyed considerable success.
+However, an anonymous pamphlet titled Mr. Morton's "Zorinski" and Brooke's "Gustavus Vasa" Compared (1795) alleged that Morton's play was essentially plagiarized from Henry Brooke's 1738 Gustavus Vasa — Morton's characters Rodomosko, Rosolia, and Zorinski were respectively Brooke's Cristiern, Cristina, and Gustavus; Morton's salt-mines were Brooke's copper-mines, and so on.

-The Way to get Married, 8vo, 1796, a comedy in five acts, with serious situations, was produced at Covent Garden 23 January 1796, acted forty-one times, and became a stock piece.
+The Way to get Married (1796), a comedy in five acts, with serious situations, was produced at Covent Garden 23 January 1796, acted forty-one times, and became a stock piece.
 It supplied Munden with his favourite character of Caustic.

-A Cure for the Heart-Ache, a five-act comedy, 8vo, 1797, Covent Garden, 10 January 1797, furnished two excellent characters in Old and Young Rapid, and became also, with few other claims on attention, a stock play.
-Secrets worth Knowing, a five-act comedy, 8vo, 1798, Covent Garden 11 January 1798, though a better play than the preceding, was less popular.
+A Cure for the Heart-Ache (1797), a five-act comedy, Covent Garden, 10 January 1797, furnished two excellent characters in Old and Young Rapid, and became also, with few other claims on attention, a stock play.
+Secrets Worth Knowing (1798), a five-act comedy, Covent Garden 11 January 1798, though a better play than the preceding, was less popular.

-Speed the Plough, a five-act comedy, 8vo, 1798, Covent Garden, 8 Feb.
-1798, was acted forty-one times, and often revived.
+Speed the Plough (1798), a five-act comedy, premiered at Covent Garden, 8 Feb.
+1798, was acted forty-one times, and was often revived.

 The Blind Girl, or a Receipt for Beauty, a comic opera in three acts (songs only printed), Covent Garden, 22 April 1801, was played eight times.